-T-shirts wear out quickly, but you can reuse them by making them into some new underwear!
-Here’s how to use your favorite tee’s and make undies!
+T-shirts wear out quickly, but you can reuse them by making them into new underwear!
+Here’s an easy way to transform your favorite tees to make undies!

 Tees to Undies

 These t-shirt boxers are great for men or women, kids or adults.
-I self drafted a pattern from my favorite pair of boxers with a few easy steps.
-Here’s how to do it:
+I self-drafted a pattern from my favorite pair of boxers while using just a few simple steps.

 Make Your Own Undies Boxer Pattern